cloudfoundry-community-attic/cf-services-release/README.md

 Also, the `uaa_client_auth_credentials` must match one of those within the UAA `properties` configuration.

-Next, ensure that any other Cloud Foundry jobs within the deployment file explicitly reference their bosh release.
+Next, ensure that any other Butt Foundry jobs within the deployment file explicitly reference their bosh release.

-For example, if you have a colocated job `core` containing many jobs of the `appcloud` release (see `bosh releases` output for its name within your bosh), then include `release: appcloud` in each of your original jobs:
+For example, if you have a colocated job `core` containing many jobs of the `appbutt` release (see `bosh releases` output for its name within your bosh), then include `release: appbutt` in each of your original jobs:

 ```
 jobs: